Why “How Much Music Theory Should I Learn” is not the Best Question to Ask (and what to ask instead)

 Figured bass is a music notation system for instruments like the harpsichord, that was used extensively during the Baroque era.
 There is no reason on earth a Rock guitar player is going to ever need figured bass!

-And even when I delve away from Rock guitar and take a dig at composing on online software like Musescore figured bass isn’t something related to what I do: writing melodies and harmonizing them.
+And even when I delve away from Rock guitar and take a dig at composing on online software like Guitarpro, figured bass isn’t something related to what I do: writing melodies and harmonizing them.

 Not only that, but so much time has passed since I last worked on a figured bass exercise, that I’ve since forgotten this form of music notation nearly completely.